-Researchers have found higher levels of lignans in the prostate fluids of men in countries with relatively low rates of prostate cancer and in vitro studies show lignans can slow the growth of prostate cancer cells in a petri dish, so a pilot study was performed on flaxseed supplementation in men with prostate cancer.
-Why flaxseeds?
-Because while lignans are found throughout the plant kingdom, flax has up to 800 times more than any other food.
+Researchers have found higher levels of lignans in the prostate fluids of men in countries with relatively low rates of prostate cancer, and in vitro studies show lignans can slow the growth of prostate cancer cells in a Petri dish, so a pilot study was performed on flax seed supplementation in men with prostate cancer.
+Why flax seeds?
+Because, while lignans are found throughout the plant kingdom, flax has up to 800 times more lignans than any other food.

 There hadn’t been much research on this kind of prostatic hyperplasia, with only four epidemiologic studies reported at the time.
 They yielded varying findings, with increased risk associated with higher energy, protein, and animal product intake, and decreased risk related to the consumption of alcohol, fruit, and green and yellow vegetables—in sum, a low-fat, plant-based diet, high in phytoestrogens.
 The researchers wanted to know if that kind of diet could be used to treat it too.

-Watch my 4-min video Flaxseed vs. Prostate Cancer to see what they found.
-Study subjects experienced a significant drop in PSA levels (a biomarker of prostate cell growth), a drop in cholesterol (what one would expect with a lower fat diet with extra fiber), and most importantly, a significant decrease in the cellular proliferation rate.
-In fact in two of the men, their PSA levels dropped so much they didn’t even have to go through with the second biopsy!
+Watch my 4-min video Flax Seeds vs. Prostate Cancer to see what they found.
+Study subjects experienced a significant drop in PSA levels (a biomarker of prostate cell growth), a drop in cholesterol (what one would expect with a lower-fat diet with extra fiber), and most importantly, a significant decrease in the cellular proliferation rate.
+In fact, in two of the men, their PSA levels dropped so much they didn’t even have to go through with the second biopsy!

 Slowing the Growth of Cancer is good, but how about Cancer Reversal Through Diet?
 In other words, if one plant could do that, what about a whole diet full of plants?
 See my video series that goes from Ex Vivo Cancer Proliferation Bioassay (actually Engineering a Cure) to The Answer to the Pritikin Puzzle.

-Since the dietary intervention involved both reducing fat intake and flaxseed consumption, how do we know the flax had anything to do with it?
-Given the composite nature of the intervention—both a lower fat diet and flaxseeds, it was unknown whether the effects could be attributed to flaxseed supplementation, a fat-restricted diet, or both factors working together.
-To figure that out you’d have to do a study where you split men into four groups, a control group, a flaxseed only group, a lower-fat only group, and then a flaxseed and lower fat group.
-And that’s exactly what they did.
-Find out the results in my follow-up video Was It the Flaxseed, Fat Restriction, or Both?.
+Since the dietary intervention involved both reducing fat intake and increasing flax seed consumption, how do we know the flax had anything to do with it?
+Given the composite nature of the intervention—both a lower fat diet and addition of flax seeds, it was unknown whether the effects could be attributed to flax seed supplementation, a fat-restricted diet, or both factors working together.
+To figure that out you’d have to do a study where you split men into four groups: a control group, a flax seed-only group, a lower-fat only group, and then a flax seed and lower-fat group; and that’s exactly what they did.
+Find out the results in my follow-up video Was It the Flax Seeds, Fat Restriction, or Both?.